wickett/continuous-delivery-class/README.md

 You will want to run this for all the labs that use the actual build pipeline.

-### To run jenkins, nexus, and the test fixture containers
+### To run it all - jenkins, nexus, and the test fixture containers together

-Run
+Run the following docker-compose command in the course directory (in the same directory as the docker-compose.yml file, which it uses):

 `docker-compose up --build -d`

 and it will build and run the jenkins and nexus and test_fixture containers and hook them up together.
-Jenkins will be available on localhost:8080 (user/pass admin/theagileadmin) and Nexus on localhost:8081 (user/pass admin/admin123).
+Jenkins will be available on localhost:8080 (user/pass admin/theagileadmin) and Nexus on localhost:8081 (user/pass admin/theagileadmin).
+You can view details with

+`docker-compose ps`

-Run a build of word-cloud-generator in jenkins and watch it build, unit test, package, and show up in nexus in cd_class/word-cloud-generator.
+Now you can log into Jenkins, run a build of word-cloud-generator in jenkins and watch it build, unit test, package, and show up in nexus at cd_class/word-cloud-generator.

 ### Turning it all off

-To stop all the containers and delete them and the volumes,
+To stop all the containers and delete them and the volumes, again in the top of the course directory run:

 `docker-compose down -v`